 Finding Added Accessibility Features: The SXSW EDU schedule has filters to help attendees find the events that have added accessibility features.
 Select 'Accessibility' from the top of the list of filters.
 This will show the different accessibility options to choose from.
 Check the box for the feature needed, and the schedule will update to show only the events that have that available.

 Below, you'll find descriptions of each accessibility feature.
-Once the schedule is released, you'll be able to click on the name of any feature to open a pre-filtered schedule with the list of events that include that type of accessibility.
+You are able to click on the name of any feature to open a pre-filtered schedule with the list of events that include that type of accessibility.

 Note: Many events have multiple accessibility features.